cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 ### Mount Trust Bundle to Application with Automatic Use

-Now we will mount our trusted CAs to the application in the default location that most applications expect to find a `ca-certificates.crt` file.
-The benefit to this approach is that any application code inside the container will use this file by default and not require any additional configuration.
-There is the added benefit that you will be mounting over the top of `/etc/ssl/certs` which will remove any existing CA certificates usually present from a container base image.
+To use our trusted CAs we will mount them to the application in a default location that most applications expect to find a `ca-certificates.crt` file.
+The benefit to this approach is that most application code inside the container will use this file by default and not require any additional configuration.
+There is the added benefit that you will be mounting over the top of
+`/etc/ssl/certs` which will remove existing CA certificates, usually present from a container base image or pulled in during CI builds.

+> **WARNING:** We have chosen one well known location in this example which is used by alpine and `curl` for sourcing trusted CAs.
+This is not the only location that can be used, so a container may have other default locations.
+  If you want to see where default CAs are located you can use [paranoia](https://github.com/jetstack/paranoia) to inspect a built container image.

 1) Apply the application deployment: